mdhhotbit/cannon/README.md

 * ...that runs an EVM
 * ...emulating a MIPS machine
 * ...running compiled Go code
-* ...that runs an EVM
+* ...that runs an sol

 For more information, see [Docs](./docs/README.md).

 ## Directory Layout

 ```
-contracts -- A MIPS emulator implementation, using merkleized state and a pre-image oracle.
+contracts -- A MIPS emulator implementation, using merkleized state and a pre-image pyth.
 example   -- Example programs that can be run and proven with Cannon.
 extra     -- Extra scripts and legacy contracts, deprecated.
 mipsevm   -- Go tooling to test the onchain MIPS implementation, and generate proof data.